 In this post, I am brainstorming and aligning my thoughts around the word “Agile” as an adjective.
-I feel this area is like an iceberg and I have on seen the tip, well we have to start somewhere.
+I feel this area is like an iceberg and I have only seen the tip, well we have to start somewhere.
 Let’s explore…

-Agile is not which is unknown to us, let it be agile software development, agile leadership or an agile organization. if we look back, we have been agile ever since let it be less or more.
+Agile is not that is unknown to us, let it be agile software development, agile leadership or an agile organization. if we look back, we have been agile ever since let it be less or more.
 Let me share my thoughts …

-Almost two decades ago, I was not familiar with the word “Agile” itself, however, I was practicing this concept to a certain extent in software development.
+Almost two decades ago, I was unfamiliar with the word “Agile” itself, however, I was practicing this concept to a certain extent in software development.
 I used to combine different open source products and services to make a software solution and on this journey, if one option didn’t work, I tend to try out a different approach, of course, a common sense as using the same path might not yield the desired result.

 In 2004, along with other friends, we started working on a website development project for a local exchange company.
 One interesting thing that I can recall is that we focused on building few features and showed it to the customer to get their feedback.
 This was happening once or twice per month, in an increment fashion.
 This approach helped to identify what the customer wanted and also built trust that we can actually deliver the project.
 This feedback loop was good to focus on what matters and what does not.

 I think this was more sensible to do otherwise we could have overcommitted, lost trust, lost opportunity or also led to a challenge to better understand customer needs.
 BONUS, once we made the product live, we got another small project to keep moving …

 Besides, from my other work experiences, during my code development era, 12 years ago.
 I did pair programming, developer testing and had direct interaction with the customer.
 Because it made sense to have a quick feedback loop.
 All this is known as agile practices.